Steering wheel: History

 Near the start of the 18th century, many sea vessels appeared using the ship's wheel design.
 However, historians are unclear when that approach to steering was first used.
 The first automobiles were steered with a tiller, but in 1894, Alfred Vacheron took part in the Paris–Rouen race with a Panhard 4 hp model which he had fitted with a steering wheel.
 That is believed to be one of the earliest employments of the principle.

 From 1898, the Panhard et Levassor cars were equipped as standard with steering wheels.
 Charles Rolls introduced the first car in Britain fitted with a steering wheel when he imported a 6 hp Panhard from France in 1898.
 Arthur Constantin Krebs replaced the tiller with an inclined steering wheel for the Panhard car he designed for the 1898 Paris–Amsterdam–Paris race which ran 7–13 July 1898.

 In 1898, Thomas B. Jeffery and his son, Charles T. Jeffery, developed two advanced experimental cars featuring a front-mounted engine and a steering wheel mounted on the left-hand side.
 However, the early automaker adopted a more "conventional" rear-engine and tiller-steering layout for its first mass-produced Ramblers in 1902.
 The following year, the Rambler Model E was largely unchanged, except that it came equipped with a tiller early in the year that was changed to a steering wheel by the end of 1903.
 By 1904, all Ramblers featured steering wheels.
 Within a decade, the steering wheel had entirely replaced the tiller in automobiles.

 At the insistence of Thomas B. Jeffery, the driver's position was also moved to the left-hand side of the car during the 1903 Rambler production.
 Most other car makers began offering cars with left-hand drive in 1910.
 Soon after, most cars in the US converted to left-hand drive.

+Placement in vehicle

+The placement within the vehicle will vary based on where the driver is located within that vehicle.
+Some vehicles might have the driver located in the center, with no accommodations for passengers to either side.
+Other vehicles such as buses and delivery vans move the driver to one side.

+When the driver's position is moved to one side, it is typically the side of the vehicle closer to the opposite lane of travel.

+When vehicles operate in left side traffic, the driver and steering wheel is typically on the vehicle's right (right-hand drive or RHD); the converse applies in vehicles that operate in right side traffic (left-hand drive or LHD).